-Group Subject Link to Section 5 of CEAA 2012 Comment or Concern Summary of Proponent's Response Agency Response community social services and infrastructure.
+Group Subject Link to Section 5 of the Act Comment or Concern Summary of Proponent's Response Agency Response but not limited to employment opportunities and improved community social services and infrastructure. employees on dangers of drug use; and training for mine employees to encourage drug testing.
 Multiple groups Accidents and malfunctions 5(1)(a) Concern about the potential for accidents and malfunctions.
 The potential for spills and the proponent's safeguards and contingency plans are listed in chapters 9 and 13 of the EIS, and the proponent has committed to developing an emergency management plan that includes a number of aspects relating to accidents and malfunctions.
-The proponent is also willing to provide assistance and opportunities to Aboriginal groups for ongoing consultation on environmental approvals, the mine closure plan, the emergency management plan, the follow-up monitoring plan, timely notification and consultation on spills and accidents if any, and on the details of any investigation and response to these events.
+The proponent is also willing to provide assistance and opportunities to Aboriginal groups for ongoing consultation on environmental approvals, the mine closure plan, the follow-up monitoring plan, timely notification and consultation on spills and accidents if any, and on the details of any investigation and response to these events.
 The Agency is satisfied with the proponent's response and factored it in the Agency analyses and conclusions.
-Big Grassy River First Nation Cumulative effects N/A Concern that the cumulative effects assessment is inadequate, particularly where biophysical VCs are being impacted by multiple sources.
-The proponent responded that it is pursuing ongoing discussions of site-specific mitigation measures for key VCs, including but not limited to culture, water quality, and traditional land use.
-The proponent responded that it will work closely with Big Grassy River First Nation.
-The proponent assessed several cumulative effect causing agents and their mitigation measures: habitat destruction and fragmentation; movement of animals further The Agency is satisfied with the proponent's response and factored it in the Agency analyses and conclusions.
+Big Grassy River First Nation Cumulative effects N/A Concern that the cumulative effects assessment is inadequate, particularly where biophysical VCs are being impacted by The proponent responded that it is pursuing ongoing discussions of site- specific mitigation measures for key VCs, including but not limited to culture, water quality, and traditional land use.
+The proponent responded that it will work closely with Big Grassy The Agency is satisfied with the proponent's response and factored it in the Agency analyses and conclusions.

-Group Subject Link to Section 5 of CEAA 2012 Comment or Concern Summary of Proponent's Response Agency Response away from preferred harvesting areas; disturbance of important areas for harvesting medicines and other plants; potential changes to water quality in the proposed project site; and lack of access or disruption to important places and spiritual sites.
-Naotkamegw anning First Nation Water quality 5(1) Expressed interest in whether the method of mine construction will be similar to fracking and its potential impact to water quality.
+Group Subject Link to Section 5 of the Act Comment or Concern Summary of Proponent's Response Agency Response multiple sources.
+River First Nation.
+The proponent assessed several cumulative effect causing agents and their mitigation measures: habitat destruction and fragmentation; movement of animals further away from preferred harvesting areas; disturbance of important areas for harvesting medicines and other plants; potential changes to water quality in the proposed project site; and lack of access or disruption to important places and spiritual sites.
+Naotkamegw- anning First Nation Water quality 5(1) Expressed interest in whether the method of mine construction will be similar to fracking and its potential impact to water quality.
 The proponent responded that there is no fracking (hydraulic fracturing) proposed for the Rainy River Project.
-Fracking is a specialized means of accessing gaseous materials (like natural gas) deep in the earth that is not relevant to the project.
+Fracking is a specialized means of accessing gaseous materials (like natural gas) deep in the earth that is not relevant to the Project.
 The Agency is satisfied with the proponent's response and factored it in the Agency analyses and conclusions.
-Rainy River and Naicatchewe nin First Nations Consultation process N/A Opposed the Project due to lack of meaningful engagement by the proponent and concerns not fully accommodated.
+Rainy River and Naicatchewenin First Nations Consultation process N/A Opposed the Project due to lack of meaningful engagement by the proponent and concerns not fully accommodated.
 The proponent believes that its engagement has been robust and adequate and that it has been respectful and generous in its negotiations with the Aboriginal groups.
 The proponent released a draft EIS along with funding to both First Nations and Métis communities to undertake independent technical review of the draft EIS.
-The proponent provided Aboriginal groups with the capacity and an additional two months to review complex technical documents.
-The proponent also signed on to a Participation Agreement in March 2012 with several First Nations including Rainy River and Naicatchewenin First Nations and has The Agency notes that the proponent is committed to ongoing engagement and negotiations with the Rainy River and Naicatchewenin First Nations to address their concerns related to meaningful engagement by the proponent and accommodation.
+The proponent provided Aboriginal groups with the capacity and an additional two months to review The Agency notes that the proponent is committed to ongoing engagement and negotiations with the Rainy River and Naicatchewenin First Nations to address their concerns related to meaningful engagement by the proponent and accommodation.
+At